Understanding Ground Rent in Maryland

 - What is Ground Rent?

+Under Maryland law, a ground lease is not registered until it is posted in the online registry of ground leases.
+Amendments must also be registered.
 If a ground lease is not registered, the ground lease holder may not:

 - Bring a civil action against the leasehold tenant to enforce any rights the ground lease holder may have under the ground lease; or

 - Bring an action against the leasehold tenant under the ground rent laws.

 If a ground lease is not registered, and the holder of the lease collects, or attempts to collect, ground rent payments, late fees, interest, collection costs or other expenses, the leasehold tenant may submit an affidavit to the State Department of Assessments and Taxation indicating that the lease holder is in violation of the law.

 Once an affidavit has been received, the Department will notify the leaseholder of the alleged violation, and the leaseholder must submit evidence to show that their collection was not in violation of the law.
 If the leaseholder fails to submit evidence within 45 days of being notified, the Department may void the ground lease registration.

 Either party may appeal the final decision of the Department to the Circuit Court.
 Appeals must be filed within 45 days of notice of the final decision.

 NOTE: If you find that there is no ground rent registered on your property, there is nothing you must do.
 If you are contacted by a business claiming that you owe them ground rent payments, it could be a scam, or the ground lease holder is attempting to illegally collect payments that they are not entitled to.